 Step 2.
 Enable HTTP/2.0 Apache webserver.

 So make sure that your Apache version supporting HTTP/2 protocol.
 If you have not installed Apache or using an older version upgrade it first.
-Use the following commands to add PPA for installing latest Apache2 version on your Ubuntu system:
+Use the following commands to add PPA for installing the latest Apache2 version on your Ubuntu system:

 sudo apt-get install python-software-properties sudo add-apt-repository ppa:ondrej/apache2 sudo apt-get update sudo apt-get install apache2